Tenoywil/CaribEX/docs/ARCHITECTURE.md

-# CaribX Architecture Guide
+# CaribEX Architecture Guide

 ## Overview

-CaribX is a Next.js 15 application built with TypeScript, Redux Toolkit, and Redux-Saga.
+CaribEX is a Next.js 15 application built with TypeScript, Redux Toolkit, and Redux-Saga.
 This document provides a detailed overview of the application architecture, design patterns, and technical decisions.

 ---